 Highly sensitive and eager to please, the Havanese is easy to train but can get hurt feelings rather quickly.

 It is best to use a gentle and loving hand with this delicate breed.
 Reward-based training methods will suit him well.

 All he wants in life is to make you happy.

-He could have a tendency to become skittish if not properly socialized in puppyhood, with owners introducing him to a number of new places and people.
+He could have a tendency to become skittish if not properly socialized in puppyhood.
+It is best to introduce him to a number of new places and people starting early.